cjwit/banjo_build/banjo_build.md

 While you're at it, mark off the fifth fret, where the fifth string will end.
 This is a ratio and not just 5/12ths or whatever.
 Easiest way: find a fret position calculator.
 [The one from StewMac](https://www.stewmac.com/FretCalculator) is good.
 Use 24 frets (doesn't matter) and put in your scale length.
 The instrument doesn't matter, either.
 Then, find the 5th fret measurement and mark it down.
 For a 26" scale, it comes out to 6.522".
 That's close enough to 6 1/2" for us.

+The fifth string peg has to go somewhere, too.
+Measure the shank of your pegs to get a rough guess as to where it's going to pop through the face of the fingerboard and align the hole so that the string will come off of the inside of the peg in line with the other strings.
+If you put the center of the peg on the string line, the string will end up angled steeply into the other strings.
+It'll be a tight and awkward fit.

 I like a 3/8th inch string spacing at the nut and a 7/16ths of space at the bridge, which means that the spacing at the 12th fret is halfway between: 15/32nds.
 It's basically a pencil mark over the line and mostly relevant for the sides of the neck.
 The strings will go where we want when we make the bridge.

 Mark two strings worth of spacing in each direction at the nut and 12th string, then connect those lines with a straight edge.
 The fifth string doesn't go all the way up to the nut, so you can stop the line at the 5th fret marker that you put in earlier.